dantyddk/dantyddk.github.io/_posts/2025-04-01-Visualising-January-2025-7.md

 My action plan for improvement includes:

-Goal	Action Plan	Benchmark
+Goal | Action Plan | Benchmark
-Advance predictive analytics	Learn time-series forecasting models in Python (Prophet, ARIMA)	Build one predictive dashboard by end of year
+Advance predictive analytics | Learn time-series forecasting models in Python (Prophet, ARIMA) | Build one predictive dashboard by end of year
-Improve real-time dashboard capabilities	Study Tableau hyper data extracts and real-time data source integration	Create a real-time GMV tracker
+Improve real-time dashboard capabilities | Study Tableau hyper data extracts and real-time data source integration | Create a real-time GMV tracker
-Strengthen storytelling in dashboards	Practice weekly dashboard projects focused on narrative flow	Receive positive peer feedback on clarity of dashboard storytelling
+Strengthen storytelling in dashboards | Practice weekly dashboard projects focused on narrative flow | Receive positive peer feedback on clarity of dashboard storytelling
-I also plan to study best practices in color theory and user accessibility to make my future dashboards even more inclusive and easy to understand for diverse users.

 ### Conclusion
 Building the "Weekly Performance by Persona Tag" dashboard was a transformative experience that enhanced both my technical proficiency and strategic thinking.
 It showed me that a successful dashboard is not only about aesthetic design or technical complexity — it is about crafting a tool that empowers users to make faster, better decisions.